ahadrauf/gca_dynamics/README.md

 # GCA Dynamics
 Dynamics characterization for a MEMS electrostatic inchworm motor and its gap closing actuators

-## Installation Requirements
+## Installation
 This code just required numpy, scipy, and matplotlib.
+A good script to run first after setup is `python sim_gca_transient.py` to get a sense for what's going on.

 ## Code Structure
 This simulation model is meant to be modular, so you can easily swap between different layouts and/or